Eva Le Gallienne: Life and career

 Le Gallienne was a lesbian; she was as open about her love of women as it was possible to be in her day.
 Robert Schanke, who published a biography of Le Gallienne in 1992, claimed that she struggled with her sexual orientation throughout her life.
 But, such assertions are contradicted by Le Gallienne's own letters and diaries, in which she wrote confidently about her romantic relationships with women.

 Helen Sheehy, who published an authorized biography in 1996 with the cooperation of Le Gallienne's estate, rejected Schanke's portrait of the actress as a self-hating lesbian.
 Sheehy quotes Le Gallienne's words of advice to her close friend and poet May Sarton, who was also gay: "People hate what they don't understand and try to destroy it.
 Only try to keep yourself clear and don't allow that destructive force to spoil something that to you is simple, natural, and beautiful."
 Similarly, Le Gallienne told a friend, Eloise Armen, that love between women was "the most beautiful thing in the world."

 Le Gallienne's first romantic relationship was with Mary Duggett, whom she called "Mimsey."
 They were together from 1917 to 1921, until Mimsey gave in to social and familial pressure and married Stuart Benson.
 The two women soon reconciled, however, and remained friends for life.
 Mimsey Benson took on the mantle of Business Manager at the Civic Rep.

 In 1921, Eva went to Hollywood to visit the actress Alla Nazimova, whom she had met in New York several years previously.
+They established a romantic relationship.
 Nazimova was at the height of her fame and at that time wielded much power in the acting community.
 Nazimova introduced Le Gallienne to many influential people of the day.

 Le Gallienne was reported to be romantically involved with actresses Tallulah Bankhead, Beatrice Lillie and Laurette Taylor, but there is no evidence for these claims among Le Gallienne's documents.

 Between 1921 and 1926, Le Gallienne had relationships with writer and socialite Mercedes de Acosta and scenic designer Gladys Calthrop, as well as a brief affair with actor Basil Rathbone.
 But the love of her young life was actress Josephine Hutchinson, whom Le Gallienne invited to join the Civic Rep company in 1927.
 Hutchinson divorced her husband, Robert Bell, in 1930, having separated from him in 1928.
 Contrary to popular belief, Le Gallienne was not named as co-respondent in the divorce.